Alan Wake: Plot

-Alan awakens in the lodge overlooking Cauldron Lake under the care of Hartman, who claims Alan is experiencing a psychotic break triggered by Alice drowning.
+He awakens in the lodge overlooking Cauldron Lake under the care of Hartman who claims Alan is experiencing a psychotic break, triggered by Alice drowning.
 He claims the supernatural phenomena Alan has been experiencing were all fabrications of his imagination.
 Alan attempts to escape the lodge as the shadowy force starts to attack it, learning in the process that the fake kidnapper was employed by Hartman to lure Alan to him.
 Hartman tries to stop Alan from escaping, and gives the impression that he is aware of the supernatural events surrounding the lake.
-Barry helps Alan to escape the lodge before the shadow subsumes it and all those inside.
+Barry helps Alan escape the lodge before the shadow subsumes it and all those inside.

-Alan and Barry gradually begin to learn the truth about Cauldron Lake from the other townsfolk.
-An entity known as the Dark Presence is trapped within the lake, attempting to escape by using the lake's power to turn fiction into reality.
-It had previously tried this with a poet named Thomas Zane—the figure in the diving suit—by taking the form of his spouse who drowned in the lake, Barbara Jagger—the old woman who Alan encountered.
+Alan and Barry gradually begin to learn the truth about Cauldron Lake from other townsfolk.
+An entity known as the Dark Presence is trapped within the lake, attempting to escape by using the lake's power to turn literature into reality.
+It had previously tried this with a poet named Thomas Zane—the figure in the diving suit—by taking the form of his spouse who drowned in the lake, Barbara Jagger, the old woman Alan encountered.
 Zane was able to resist its will and used his writings to cause the volcanic eruption that sank the island, stranding himself within the lake.
 The Dark Presence has grown strong enough to start to influence the townspeople and create the forces that have pursued Alan.
-That night, as Alan and Barry take shelter, they get drunk on moonshine, and Alan starts to recall memories of being forced to write Departure during the prior week, realising that the Dark Presence is now trying to use his writings to escape, and is holding Alice within the lake in order to coerce him.
+That night as Alan and Barry take shelter, they get drunk on moonshine and Alan recalls memories of being forced to write Departure during the prior week.
+He realised that the Dark Presence is trying to use his writings to escape, holding Alice in the lake so as to coerce him.

-Alan and Barry are arrested by Robert Nightingale, but the Taken assault the police station and drag Nightingale away.
-Sarah, now convinced of the Dark Presence's existence, helps Alan and Barry reach Cynthia Weaver, a hermit who knew Thomas Zane and prepared countermeasures for the Dark Presence's return.
-She leads them to the "Well-Lit Room," containing a light switch known as the Clicker, which, through the power of Alan's writings, possesses the narrative ability to destroy the Dark Presence.
+Alan and Barry are arrested by Robert Nightingale but the Taken assault the police station and drag Nightingale away.
+Sheriff Breaker, now convinced of the Dark Presence's existence, helps Alan and Barry to reach Cynthia Weaver, a hermit who knew Thomas Zane and prepared countermeasures for the Dark Presence's return.
+Weaver leads them to the "Well-Lit Room" containing a light switch known as the Clicker, which, through the power of Alan's writings, possesses the narrative ability to destroy the Dark Presence.
 Alan returns to Cauldron Lake alone and dives in, finding himself in a surreal alternate dimension known as the Dark Place, where thoughts and ideas become reality.
 Alan encounters Jagger and destroys her with the Clicker; realising he must maintain balance in the story, Alan completes Departure by freeing Alice, but strands himself in the Dark Place in the process.
 Finishing Departure, Alan writes the final line, "It's not a lake, it's an ocean."